vrsen-ai-solutions/openai-agents-python/scripts/agency_class_design.md

 *   How are shared resources (instructions, files) best applied to agents during configuration?
 *   Final implementation details for demo methods.

-This revised design slims down the `Agency` class significantly, aligning with the goal of making `Agent` the core independent unit and keeping `Agency` as a setup/compatibility layer.
+This revised design **strictly defines** the `Agency` class as a setup/delegation layer, ensuring that the `Agent` class is the sole location for runtime orchestration logic, aligning with the Agent-centric design goal.